Trevor Project Lifeline – (866) 488-7386 – LGBQT

 - Reports of sexual assault can be filed electronically and confidentially at: and click on “Making a Report” in the upper right hand corner of the page.

-- Contact the Title IX Coordinator, Tiffany Cox, by emailing or calling the Academic Affairs/Title IX Office at 901-843-3606.
+- Contact the Title IX Coordinator, Inez Warner, by emailing or calling the Academic Affairs/Title IX Office at 901-843-3606.

 Counseling Center staff are considered confidential resources and are not required to report an incident to the College.
 All other faculty and staff are mandatory reporters.
 For additional sexual assault resources, please see the Title IX resources page: